 Issues concerning Sexual Misconduct or Harassment

-Other issues that are covered by the Committee on Ministry, as set forth in the Presbytery Standing Rules
+Other issues that are set forth in the Presbytery Standing Rules

+Please contact the Executive or Stated Clerk to determine who to contact in the Presbytery for a particular concern.

 As a Presbyterian congregation we recognize that the pastor is responsible to both the Committee on Ministry and the session.
 Pastors are accountable to the Committee on Ministry policies and expectations.
 When congregation and Presbytery policies are in conflict, the Presbytery policies supersede the congregation policies.